-In this article, the authors summarize the differences in the tax treatment of LLCs and LLPs across the 50 states and the District of Columbia.
+In this installment of From the SALT Minds, Ely and Thistle summarize the current differences in the tax treatment of limited liability companies and limited liability partnerships across the 50 states and the District of Columbia.

-The accompanying tables discuss state tax considerations relating to LLCs and LLPs, such as conformity with the federal income tax classification rules, entity-level taxes, and potential entity-level withholding or composite return requirements.
+The accompanying tables discuss state tax considerations relating to LLCs and LLPs as of January 1, 2021, such as conformity with the federal income tax classification rules, entity-level taxes, and potential entity-level withholding or composite return requirements.

-Copyright 2019 Bruce P. Ely and William T. Thistle II.
+Copyright 2021 Bruce P. Ely and William T. Thistle, II.
 All rights reserved.

-The owners of multistate businesses must consider many factors when deciding how to structure their business ventures, and state taxation shouldn't be overlooked.
+The owners of multistate businesses must consider many factors when deciding how to structure their business ventures, and state taxation should not be overlooked.
 The accompanying tables can assist in that evaluation for limited liability companies and limited liability partnerships.

-In recent years, LLCs - and to a lesser extent, limited partnerships and LLPs - have become popular choices for structuring or restructuring multistate business entities.
-According to recent IRS statistics, more than two-thirds of all subchapter K entities are now domestic (U.S.) LLCs, surpassing all other entity types for 15 consecutive years.
+In recent years, LLCs and, to a lesser extent, limited partnerships and LLPs have become the popular choice for structuring or restructuring multistate business entities.
+According to recent IRS statistics, more than two-thirds of all subchapter K entities are now domestic (U.S.) LLCs, surpassing all other entity types for 16 consecutive years.

 The accompanying tables summarize the differences in the tax treatment of LLCs and LLPs across the 50 states and the District of Columbia.
-The tables discuss state tax considerations such as conformity with the federal income tax classification rules, entity-level taxes, and potential entity-level withholding or composite return requirements.
-We hope that the endnotes will be useful, especially those listing the states that exempt qualified investment partnerships or their nonresident partners from state income tax and nonresident partner withholding.
+The tables discuss state tax considerations, such as conformity with the federal income tax classification rules, entity-level taxes, and potential entity-level withholding or composite return requirements.
+We hope that the footnotes will also be useful, especially those listing the states that exempt qualified investment partnerships (QIPs) or their nonresident partners from state income tax and nonresident partner withholding.

-Series LLCs: A Hot Idea That Seems to Have Cooled?
+Series LLCs - A Hot Idea That Seems to Have Cooled?

-Like LLCs, the use of series LLCs to structure multistate businesses has grown in popularity in the past 10 years or so.
-The last column of Table 1 highlights which states have enacted series LLC statutes and which state taxing authorities have issued guidance on how these odd creatures are to be taxed by their state.
-It reflects helpful input from the American Institute of CPAs' State and Local Tax Resource Panel and from many state revenue authorities, for which we are thankful.
+Like LLCs, the use of series LLCs to structure a multistate business has grown in popularity in the past 10 years or so.
+The last column of Table 1 shows which states have enacted series LLCs statutes and which state taxing authorities have issued guidance on how these odd creatures are to be taxed.
+It reflects helpful input from the American Institute of CPAs State & Local Tax Technical Resource Panel and from many state revenue authorities, for which we are thankful.

-In September 2010, the U.S. Treasury issued helpful proposed regulations explaining how a series LLC would be treated for federal income tax purposes.
-We hope that Treasury will issue final series regulations this fall, although this project has been downgraded several times, most recently by the need for numerous regulations and other guidance after the Tax Cuts and Jobs Act.
-Once the regs are finalized, we anticipate that several states will enact legislation authorizing the formation or qualification of series LLCs, and that a large number of states will publish guidance on how each series and the "mother ship" LLC are to be taxed for a variety of state taxes, including unemployment compensation taxes or premiums.
+In September 2010 the U.S. Treasury Department issued helpful proposed regulations explaining how a series LLC would be treated for federal income tax purposes.
+We hope that Treasury will issue final series LLC regulations this year, although this project has been downgraded several times, most recently by the need for numerous regulations and other guidance after the Tax Cuts and Jobs Act of 2017 and more recent tax stimulus legislation.
+Once the regs are finalized, we anticipate that several states will enact legislation authorizing the formation or qualification of series LLCs, and that many will publish some form of guidance on how each series and the "mother ship" LLC itself are to be taxed for a variety of state taxes, including unemployment compensation taxes or premiums.
 Our table lists the handful of states that have grown impatient and enacted series LLC legislation despite the lack of official guidance.
-We anticipate the introduction of series LLC bills in several state legislatures next spring.
+We anticipate the introduction of series LLC bills in several state legislatures this spring.